 Da Michele is a little outside the historic center on Via Colletta (about halfway between Via Duomo and the train station), just off Corso Umberto.
-When you arrive, go inside to get a number, on a Sunday afternoon we waited half an hour.
+When you arrive, go inside to get a number; on a Sunday afternoon, you might wait half an hour.

 This small family-run cantina is a good place for an inexpensive lunch of typical Neapolitan food.
-Some specialties to try are the excellent melanzane alla Parmigiana (eggplant Parmesan), maybe the best I've ever had, and the meatballs.
+Some specialties to try are the excellent melanzane alla Parmigiana (eggplant Parmesan) and the meatballs.
 They have a good selection of in-season vegetables (verdure) and you can ask for a mixed plate or go up to the counter where they're on display and point to the ones you want.

 Taverna dell'Arte is a little more upscale (and costly) than the others in this list but is also a good place to try typical Neapolitan dishes.
-When we ate dinner there, the waiter spoke very good English and recommended dishes for us to try based on whether we wanted meat of seafood.
-He recommended we try the fresh pasta with calamari, tomatoes, and olives which was very good.
-For my second I asked for a plate of vegetables and he brought me a very nice assortment.
+Try the fresh pasta with calamari, tomatoes, and olives.

-Di Matteo Pizzeria, on Via dei Tribunali between Via San Gregorio Armeno and Via Duomo, was recommended by several people although we didn't get a chance to try it.
-When we went by one evening it was very crowded.
+Di Matteo Pizzeria, on Via dei Tribunali between Via San Gregorio Armeno and Via Duomo, is recommended by several people though it can be very crowded.
 There's a small seating area downstairs where they also sell pizza to go and another dining room upstairs.

 If you're looking for vegan or vegetarian, check out Un Sorriso Integrale, whose sign says, "an Italian Organic Vegetarian Vegan Restaurant."
-While vegetarian items are pretty common in most Naples restaurants but vegan may be a little harder to find.
+Vegetarian items are pretty common in most Naples restaurants but vegan may be a little harder to find.